klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 First thing first, considering our usual job, what I wanted to implement was to allow any tester within the team to be able to use her best skills to craft "her own" payloads.
-For this reason, I already knew I'd have to offer support for C/C++, .NET, and maybe PowerShell implants.
+For this reason, I already knew I'd have to offer support for C/C++, .NET, and maybe PowerShell artifacts.

-I decided then to make Inceptor template-driven, meaning that the tool can help a tester do whatever she wants, as long as she can implement a template to support what she wants.
+I decided then to make Inceptor template-driven, meaning that the tool can help a tester do whatever she wants, as long as she can implement a template to support her needs.

 What is a template, exactly?
 A template represents a Loader.
 A loader is merely a "way" to load a shellcode, an EXE, or a DLL into memory, and then execute it in-memory.

-## Shellcode execution and PE/DLL packing

-We needed something to execute arbitrary code, which also meant pre-existing binaries, on a target.
-Of course, shellcode execution was pretty easy to implement, as you can use something as easy as:
+The example below is an example of a simple loader:

 ```csharp
 IntPtr functionAddress = Win32.VirtualAlloc(IntPtr.Zero, (UInt32)shellcode.Length, (UInt32)Win32.AllocationType.Commit, (UInt32)Win32.MemoryProtection.ExecuteReadWrite);